Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-autonomous.en.md

 **Added**

-- Added Auto Lane Change _BETA_ function which can autonomously overtake other vehicles on the highway
+- Auto Lane Change _BETA_ function which can autonomously overtake other vehicles on the highway
 - When honking with engaged autopilot at a red traffic light with `E`, the traffic light is ignored and the vehicle continues to drive
 - Smart summon now uses local pathing to drive flawlessly to the vehicle owner